 The USAID Localization Support aims to provide Nepali implementing partners with technical, logistical, and advisory services to support the Mission's increasing localization programming.
-FDM has been providing cross-cutting assistance to develop and deliver training and learning support as a part of this assignment.
+FDM provided crosscutting assistance to develop and deliver training and learning support as a part of this assignment.
 FDM has been designing, developing, delivering and facilitating training for USAID, Government of Nepal, and Nepali organizations, and design and deliver in person and online participant-centered curriculum.
-In support of this scope, FDM has provided one full time Training Specialist to EnCompass.
-The Training Specialist is stationed in the EnCompass Nepal office, and is working closely with the USAID Localization Support activity team members to design, develop, and facilitate trainings in support of the Activity's three components.
-FDM will also engage additional technical assistance on an ad hoc basis, to support activities under the Work orders and will provide necessary supporting administrative infrastructure for their Training Specialist.
+In support of this scope, FDM provided one full-time Training Specialist to EnCompass.
+The Training Specialist was stationed in the EnCompass Nepal office and is working closely with the USAID Localization Support activity team members to design, develop, and facilitate trainings in support of the Activity's three

-Client: EnCompass/USAID Duration: October 2024 - September 2029
+Client: EnCompass/USAID Duration: October 2024 - February 2025